kypifo/matvei-narrative-portfolio/SPRING IS NOT ETERNAL/Narrative-Breakdown.md

 | Kill the rice thief | The original mission is completed. | The protagonist discovers the consequences of blindly following orders. |
 | Remain in exile | The protagonist abandons the daimyō. | He lives as a hermit under the constant threat of being hunted. |
 | Return to the daimyō | The protagonist confronts his former master. | His final fate is determined by the choices made throughout the story. |

+# Worldbuilding & Research

+The story is set in Japan during the Edo period.
+The worldbuilding was developed through research into Japanese history, culture, social structure, geography, climate, traditions, and everyday life.

+The research was used not only to establish the historical setting, but also to influence character behavior, narrative events, and the protagonist's journey.

+## Historical and Cultural Research

+The research covered:

+- Clothing and traditional dress of the Edo period
+- Japanese traditions and customs
+- Samurai traditions and rituals
+- Different types and social positions of samurai
+- The social hierarchy of Edo-period Japan
+- The relationship between daimyō and samurai
+- The lives of samurai and ordinary people
+- Rural life and agriculture
+- Rice cultivation and its importance to society
+- Traditional Japanese architecture and interiors
+- Traditional Japanese units of measurement
+- Religious and purification practices
+- Everyday customs and social etiquette

+## The Gōshi Samurai

+The protagonist is a gōshi — a rural samurai whose social position strongly influences his behavior.

+His attitude toward ordinary people is deliberately connected to his perception of his own status.
+He considers himself separate from peasants and refuses their hospitality because he wants to maintain the identity and status he associates with being a samurai.

+This makes the protagonist's social position an important part of his characterization rather than simply a historical detail.

+His attitude gradually becomes part of the story's central moral conflict.
+He believes that samurai represent honor and justice, while ordinary people are morally inferior.
+His journey eventually forces him to confront how false this perception is.

+## Samurai Ritual and Ceremony

+The story includes a detailed depiction of the protagonist's purification ritual before entering the shūri.

+The scene describes the ritual step by step, including:

+- Approaching the purification fountain
+- Kneeling before the entrance
+- Taking the wooden ladle
+- Washing the left hand
+- Switching hands and repeating the process
+- Completing the purification before entering the shūri

+The ritual demonstrates the protagonist's adherence to the traditions and discipline he associates with the samurai way of life.

+It also serves a narrative purpose.
+The purification marks the transition between the protagonist's ordinary life and his role as a samurai carrying out the daimyō's order.

+## Traditional Measurements

+Traditional Japanese units of measurement were incorporated into the descriptions of the setting.

+The use of period-appropriate terminology helps maintain the historical atmosphere and reinforces the cultural context of the story.

+## Geography and Regional Research

+The story uses real Japanese locations and geographical features.

+The research included:

+- Real cities and provinces
+- Regional characteristics
+- Climate and weather
+- Mountains and forests
+- Rivers and waterways
+- Agricultural areas
+- Rural settlements
+- Realistic travel routes

+The protagonist travels from Kurashiki toward Izumo, passing through mountainous terrain, forests, rivers, and rural settlements.

+The route was checked using real maps to establish a believable journey and estimate travel time.

+## Kurashiki

+Kurashiki serves as the protagonist's home and the location of the daimyō's residence.

+The city and surrounding region were researched in relation to their geography, agriculture, trade, architecture, and historical development during the Edo period.

+The story depicts Kurashiki through its markets, people, agricultural surroundings, and the fortified environment associated with the protagonist's samurai life.

+## Izumo

+Izumo serves as the destination of the protagonist's mission.

+The region's strong connection with agriculture and rice cultivation was incorporated into the narrative.

+This makes the rice theft central to the setting rather than an arbitrary crime.
+Nakanū Nishimura works in the rice fields and steals rice because his family is struggling with poverty.

+The setting therefore connects the protagonist's mission, the local economy, and the victim's personal circumstances through the same element — rice.

+## Rural Life and Social Contrast

+The story deliberately contrasts two social worlds.

+The protagonist sees the samurai environment as a place of honor, discipline, and justice, while viewing ordinary people as simple and morally inferior.

+In contrast, the villagers he encounters are willing to:

+- Provide shelter
+- Offer food
+- Help him cross the river
+- Assist him without expecting anything in return

+This contrast gradually undermines the protagonist's beliefs.

+The rice thief is also presented within this social context.
+Nakanū Nishimura steals rice because his family is struggling to survive.

+His actions are therefore presented not simply as criminal behavior, but as a consequence of poverty and desperation.

+## Geographic Journey

+The protagonist's journey from Kurashiki to Izumo takes approximately two days in the story.

+The route was compared with real-world maps to establish a plausible distance and travel time.

+The journey also accounts for the protagonist's difficult conditions:

+- Heavy armor
+- Mountainous terrain
+- Rivers
+- Forests
+- Fog
+- Rain
+- Lack of food
+- Lack of sleep
+- Lack of rest

+The physical difficulty of the journey contributes directly to the protagonist's exhaustion and gradually intensifies the psychological pressure surrounding his mission.

+## Takahashi River

+The Takahashi River is incorporated as a real geographical feature during the protagonist's journey.

+It functions as both a natural obstacle and a narrative element.
+After refusing the villagers' help, the protagonist continues through the forest and eventually falls into the river.

+The river sequence also demonstrates how the player's earlier choice can affect the protagonist's journey without changing the main narrative outcome.

+## Climate and Environment

+The story incorporates environmental conditions associated with the region and season.

+The journey includes:

+- Spring sunlight
+- Strong winds
+- Cherry blossoms
+- Mountains
+- Dense forests
+- Fog
+- Rivers
+- Rain
+- Wet and difficult terrain

+The environment is not merely decorative.
+It affects the protagonist's physical condition, the pacing of his journey, and the atmosphere of individual scenes.

+## Rice and Agriculture

+Rice is repeatedly used throughout the story as both a material necessity and a narrative symbol.

+The protagonist begins the story working his own land and worrying about completing the planting before the end of spring.

+Later, he is ordered to kill a man who steals rice because his family is starving.

+The same element therefore connects:

+- The protagonist's abandoned farm
+- Rural life
+- The importance of rice
+- Poverty
+- The rice thief
+- The murder
+- The mother's suffering

+Rice becomes a recurring connection between the protagonist's ordinary life and the consequences of his actions.

+## Research as a Narrative Tool

+Historical and geographical research was used to support narrative decisions rather than simply provide background information.

+Research influenced:

+- The protagonist's social identity
+- His attitude toward peasants
+- His refusal of the villagers' help
+- The villagers' way of life
+- The importance of rice
+- The circumstances of the rice thief
+- The protagonist's route
+- The geographical obstacles he encounters
+- The cultural rituals shown in the story
+- The architecture and interiors
+- The clothing and equipment
+- The environmental atmosphere
+- The pacing and physical difficulty of the journey

+The research therefore serves both **worldbuilding and characterization**, allowing the historical setting to directly shape the narrative and the protagonist's decisions.